 The daughter of leftist politician Robert Scholl, she grew up in Forchtenberg, Ludwigsburg, and Ulm, Germany, with siblings named Inge, Hans, Elisabeth, Sophie, Werner, and Thilde.
 Her brother Hans was also put to death for his dissemination of anti-Nazi pamphlets, and her boyfriend, Fritz Hartnagel, ultimately married her sister Elisabeth.

-She and fellow activist Johanna Kirchner were both part of the Nazi resistance movement.
+She and fellow activist Lillian Hellman were both part of the Nazi resistance movement.